procrastinate-org/procrastinate/docs/discussions.rst

     by one and executing them, and then wait for the queue to fill again.

 App
-    This is meant to be the main entrypoint of Cabbage.
+    This is meant to be the main entrypoint of procrastinate.
 The app knows all the tasks of your project, and thanks to the job store, it knows how to launch jobs to execute your tasks.

 Job Store
     The job store resposability is to store and retrieve jobs.
-In cabbage, the job store will store your jobs in your ``postgres`` database.
+In procrastinate, the job store will store your jobs in your ``postgres`` database.

 Thanks PeopleDoc